Leela Majumdar: Creative efforts

 An incomplete bibliography lists 125 books including a collection of short stories, five books under joint authorship, 9 translated books and 19 edited books.

 Her first published book was Boddi Nather Bari (1939) but her second compilation Din Dupere (1948) brought her considerable fame from the 1950s, her incomparable children's classics followed.
 Although humor was her forte, she also wrote detective stories, ghost stories and fantasies.

 Her autobiographical sketch Pak Dandi provides an insight into her childhood days in Shillong and also her early years at Santiniketan and with All India Radio.

-Apart from her glittering array of children's literature, she wrote a cookbook, novels for adults (Sreemoti, Cheena Lathan), and a biography of Rabindranath Tagore.
+Apart from her array of children's literature, she wrote a cookbook, novels for adults (Sreemoti, Cheena Lathan), and a biography of Rabindranath Tagore.
 She lectured on Abanindranath Tagore and translated his writings on art into English.
 She translated Jonathan Swift's Gulliver's Travels and Ernest Hemingway's The Old Man and the Sea into Bengali.

-Satyajit Ray had thought of filming Padi Pishir Bormi Baksha.
-Arundhati Devi made it into a film in 1972.
+Satyajit Ray had thought of filming Podi Pishir Bormi Baksho.
+Arundhati Devi made it into the film Padi Pishir Barmi Baksha in 1972.
 Chhaya Devi played the role of the young hero, Khoka's famed aunt Padipishi.

 For a special Mahila Mahal (women's section) series of All-India Radio, dealing with the "natural and ordinary problems" in the everyday life of a girl growing up in a typical, middle-class, Bengali family, she created Manimala, the story of a "very ordinary girl" whose grandmother starts writing to her from when she turns 12, continuing into her marriage and motherhood.